burpen/hl200200-controller-uart-utility/README.md

 # Overview
-This is a utility for UART communication with "Motor PWM HL200200 v1.05" controller.
+This is a utility for UART communication with the Power Solutions "Motor PWM HL200200 v1.05" controller.

 ## Example usage
     readRegister(ReadCommand.SPEEDMOTOR1)